Our MA program is officially recognised by the German authorities and qualifies for the German Study Visa.

 Our classes are delivered in English, in accordance with the school’s accreditation with the University of West London.

-Want to explore MetFilm School Berlin in person?
+Want to explore MetFilm Berlin in person?
+Check our Events page.

 - Cinematography is about understanding how to use camera and lighting techniques to tell a story, whether screened at the cinema, on TV, or through a smartphone.